UltraStar-Deluxe/USDX/README.md

 - Don't miss _XQuartz_ from [xquartz.org](http://www.xquartz.org)
 - Make sure the XCode command line tools are installed. `xcode-select --install`
 - Needed brew libraries can be installed using:
-  * `brew install sdl2 sdl2_image ffmpeg libav portaudio binutils sqlite freetype pcre lua libtiff`
+  * `brew install sdl2 sdl2_image ffmpeg libav portaudio binutils sqlite freetype lua libtiff`
   * `brew switch ffmpeg 2.8.6`
 - Pass argument `--enable-osx-fink` or `--enable-osx-brew` (default) according to the packaging you are using
 - `./configure`